grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	8. Down The Hole
 	* (Consider making much shorter chapters -- maybe breaks by scene?)
 	* (Or, make the current chapters "sections" and then subdivide with unlabeled dividers)
-* [ ] Need to include a description of Percy somewhere early in the book
-	* (There's the line about the leather pants she's wearing when she's kneeling on the grates; this might need to be moved up into or reflected in description of her)
-	* [ ] Subtly reinforce Percy's beauty in more places:
-		* Right now I think she reads more like the elder captain she will be in later stories
-		* Other characters should sometimes react to her youth and beauty --- but she has no interest in that herself.
-		* The older version of her (see character notes) was really for being a role model for Shakes.
-That isn't in this first book.
-Maybe later.
-* [ ] make sure you only explain active sonar once
-	* [ ] Make sure it's clear that the ping is the sound of 'active' sonar.
-Describe the sound of the ping
-* [ ] When Hemi convinces Chips to work again (around line 1084) he says Percy never apologizes --- make sure this is true throughout the book
-* [ ] Add a scene where the outside landscape is detected on sonar:
-	* huge sunken wrecked vehicles
-	* maybe getting towards the gargbage gyre -- ships that have sunk
-	* like the dream I had
-* [ ] does the prospect have a record player? maybe they get one later.
-Maybe cassandra complains about the lack of one at some point, and that becomes your music reference for her.
-	* [ ] add something about Cassandra listening to music?
-* [ ] Fix Sturmey:
-	* needs a new name,
-	* less asian,
-	* different distinction for dialog
-* [ ] Add?
-"The way sound travels underwater is complex, sometimes almost magical."
-	* Though there is already a line about how sound finds new and mysterious ways to propagate in the depths
-* [ ] Add a conversation about the morality of running weapons parts when they have the magnetic mines aboard
-	* Maybe with shakes over ship-to-ship, just to keep it interesting
-	* Maybe Shakes wonders if it's moral to run weapons
-	* But Percy points out that they might be supplying a rebel group fighting for their freedoms
-	* Though that rebel group might be the oppressors in 6 months
-	* There's no way to keep track of who is in power, or even if there actually CAN be someone in power
-	* So instead just do the job at hand, and hope it all comes out as a moral wash in the long run
-* [ ] Change it so Percy knows about the weapons job at the depot beforehand:
-	* [ ] This can be how Percy dangles motivation for Shakes to help them -- big reward in the next job; this can help tie Shakes to the next job too
-		* See K's note on Shakes motivation to help
-	* [ ] so you have to remove references to Shakes leading them to depot
-	* [ ] Have to revise the meeting Trinity scene so it seems intentional
-	* [ ] This can help lead the book along in the first part:
-		* What is this mysterious job at the depot Percy is going for?
-		* It seems somewhat nefarious, is it connected to the sub pursuing them?
-(It is, though maybe that's never made explicit, or it's tied to the conversation about the morality of running weapons)
-		* See C's note on strengthening the delivery for the plot -- Percy knowing about it beforehand Percy essentially being willing to be a gunrunner -- ties the beginning, middle and end of book together
-		* The sub with the ram is using new powers (that are more global, part of a unifying and standardizing world) to chase them across boundaries (though, obviously, this is hardly a widely-held global standard yet, since the stilt city authorities want no military vessels, and the sub with the ram is happy to open up a slaughter on innocents when they get in the way of their quarry.)
-* [-] Consider having Owen and Percy get into a conflict, Owen wants to make one move with the Prospect and Percy is determined to do something else.
-Owen turns out to be right.
-Percy doesn't apologize
-	* See C's note on beefing up Owen character to be more significant
-	* ...could also be Bastian for a little character development, but I think he remains just a skinny quiet smoking pole.
-	* I like that this will play in later when they decide what to do when they find out that Owen slept with the ramming sub's captain's wife.
-	* though maybe this human relations element is covered by the fight with Chips
-* [ ] consider adding a conversation about tools and how a character prefers hand tools whenever they can get them.
-* [ ] Hemi has stacks of books crammed into his rack (which is larger than most both because he's deck boss, and he's huge. (maybe he became deck boss _primarily_ for the larger rack.
-He's not one who _wants_ leadership).
-	* [ ] A scene where he is reading The Recognitions (describe cover, not name title.)
-* [ ] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)
-	* It would be nice to make this the _first_ story because it has all the elements of The Enemy Below.
-It's archetypal for a submarine story, and at the same time can introduce all styles and characters you want to use.
-	* pretty sure I HAVE this, confirm
-* [ ] Add a symbol or logo to the side of the Prospect, something that could be visually rendered in the real world
-	* I don't think this will make it into the first book or short story
-* [ ] Final bbq scene: see Shakes' notes below
-* [ ] Edit descriptions of Cassandra: see B and C's notes

 ## Feedback from test readers